Defensive Few-shot Learning: Introduction

-As for the third question, it is well known that there is usually a large sample distribution gap between clean and adversarial examples~\cite{MMDICLR2019}.
-This distribution gap plays a key role in making deep models vulnerable to adversarial examples.
-Note that such a gap does not exist in traditional few-shot learning which has not considered adversarial attacks.
-However, in the new problem of defensive few-shot learning introduced in this paper, we have to tackle this distribution gap in order to improve the robustness of classification models.
-For the last question, we find that the existing adversarial defense methods often report two kinds of classification accuracy, \emph{i.e.,} clean example accuracy and adversarial example accuracy, to show the effectiveness of their proposed defense methods.
-This is understandable because a method better at defending against adversarial examples could be worse at classifying clean examples, or vice versa.
-Nevertheless, this makes a direct comparison of different methods awkward.
-Therefore, it is desirable to have a unified criterion to facilitate the evaluation and comparison of different defensive methods under the same principle, which has been largely overlooked in the existing literature.
+In addition, we find that the existing adversarial defense methods often report two kinds of classification accuracy, \textit{i.e.}, clean example accuracy and adversarial example accuracy, to show the effectiveness of their proposed defense methods.
+However, there may be a trade-off between these two kinds of accuracies~\cite{tsipras2019robustness,ZhangICML2019}, which means that the gain of the adversarial accuracy can be the loss of the clean accuracy or vice versa.
+This makes a direct comparison of different methods awkward, if not impossible.
+Therefore, it is desirable to have a unified criterion to facilitate the evaluation and comparison of different defense methods under the same principle, which has been largely overlooked in the existing literature.
+To this end, we propose a unified $\mathcal{F}_{\beta}$ score to conveniently evaluate the overall performance of different defense methods under the same principle.